 I expect you to come to class on time and thoroughly prepared.
 I will keep track of attendance and look forward to an interesting, lively and confidential discussion.
 If you miss an experience in class, you miss an important learning moment and the class misses your contribution.
-One absence will affect your grade.
+More than one absence will affect your grade.